oordenesg/how_to_regression_problem/README.md

 In each of the Machine Learning projects it is important to understand the workflow.
 This diagram summarizes the steps within these projects.

 ![image](https://user-images.githubusercontent.com/76072249/114486132-456f5780-9bdb-11eb-90eb-7da3004a1ba0.png)

+In this example exercise, the most common and famous libraries were used to carry out any ML project.

+1. `numpy`, which provides vectorised arrays, and maths, algebra functionality;
+2. `pandas`, which provides data structures and data analysis tools;
+3. `matplotlib`, which provides highly customisable plotting functionality (and we also use `seaborn`, built on top of `matplotlib`, which is less customisable but can generate charts with less code).
+4. `scikit-learn`, which provides models and tools for most machine learning algorithms